Fairydusti/back-rib/README.md

 # back-rib
-Express / MongoDB application handle user creation and login with local and JWT strategy
+NodeJS / Express / MongoDB application handle user creation and login with local and JWT strategy